![]() |

 Due to Gandhi's constant fight with the apartheid region in South Africa,

-law passed by the South African Government.
+law passed by the South African government.

 very much support from the local people and intellectuals worldwide.
 This

-was the initial support Mahatma Gandhi started receiving for his non-violent-movement against the inhuman treatment by the rulers.
+was the initial support Mahatma Gandhi started receiving for his non-violent movement against the inhuman treatment by the rulers.
 Subsequently, he kept

 fighting British Rule in India.
 Ultimately, India was freed from the